'Extreme Vetting' Would Require Visitors To US To Share Contacts, Passwords

 US: That's okay, we can ship you back or hold you in a cell at our pleasure.
 Tell your wife to take all the time she needs to find that fob.

-Goodbye Tourism Money (Score:2)
+Goodbye Tourism Money (Score:3)

 There are already concerns that foreign tourism revenue is starting to dry up after Trump's election and the (attempted) Muslim bans.
-If it's actually put into effect this "extreme vetting" will only
+If it's actually put into effect this "extreme vetting" will only accelerate that process.

 Great!
 (Score:1)